ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Save pre-processed reference channel image

-  If ``True``, spotMAX will save the pre-processed reference channel's signal image.
-This is the image used by spotMAX to segment the reference channel.
+  If ``True``, SpotMAX will save the pre-processed reference channel's signal image.
+This is the image used by SpotMAX to segment the reference channel.

   The file will be named with the pattern ``<basename>_run_num<run_number>_<ref_ch_name>_preprocessed_<text_to_append>.<ext>``